annajellemabutler/rna_design/README.md

   * Predicted minimum free energy (MFE) structure is a single stem-loop (with no bulges or interior loops)
   * Predicted suboptimal structures have absolute Gibbs free energy values ≤ 2 kcal/mole smaller than the MFE structure

-### Pipeline
+### Overview
-This is completed in the following steps:
 1. An RNA sequence with the specified length and GC content is randomly generated.
-These sequences contain higher GC content in the stem region to introduce bias towards forming stable stem loops.
+GC content is increased in the stem region to bias the region towards forming stable stem loops.
-2. The minimum free energy secondary structure is predicted using `RNAfold` and compared to the desired secondary structure (by default, a perfect stem-loop).
+2. The minimum free energy secondary structure is predicted using `RNAfold` and compared to the desired secondary structure (a perfect stem-loop, by default).
-3. If the structure is a match, the free energy of the optimal structure is compared with the free energy of the nextmost suboptimal secondary structure (generated using `RNAsubopt`).
-Only if the absolute difference in dG is greater than the specified value is the sequence kept.
+3. If the structure is a match, the free energy (dG) of the optimal structure is compared with the dG of the nextmost suboptimal secondary structure (generated using `RNAsubopt`), and the sequence is retained only if the absolute difference in dG is greater than a specified value.
-4. The sequence set is filtered for those which satisfy the primary structure constraints (nucleotide counts, etc.).
+4. The sequence set is filtered for those which satisfy the remaining primary structure constraints.
+5. A `.csv` file containing the matching sequences is saved.